IQ404/study-notes/README.md

 The responsibility of a vertex shader is:

 - Calculate the final color of the <ins>rasterized</ins> pixel (and then output the final color to e.g. frame buffer).

-GLSL (OpenGL Shading Language) is the language to write source code for OpenGL shaders.

-GLSL has C-style syntax.

 Every vertex or fragment shader has to have a `void main() { ... }` function, acting as an entry point.